 Your forehead is part of the T-Zone, a part of your face that also includes your nose and chin.
 Your T-Zone typically produces more oil than the rest of your face, so blackheads are more likely to form in this area.
 The main causes of blackheads on your forehead (and all over your body) are most often dirt, oil, and dead skin cells clogging your pores.
 Some of the oil on your skin is known as sebum, and is naturally produced by your skin to hydrate and protect itself.

 Some people produce more oil than others.
-If you have naturally oily skin, you are typically more prone to blackheads.
+If you have naturally oily skin, you are typically more prone to blackheads and clogged pores.
 Oily hair and hair product residue can also lead to blackheads by seeping down from your scalp and clogging the pores on your forehead.
 Unfortunately, constantly washing your face during the day to remove excess oil is not the answer.
 Washing your face too often can cause your skin to overproduce oil because it thinks that it’s too dry.
-Avoid washing your skin more than twice a day to prevent overwashing.
+Use our tips on how to use cleanser to learn more about how to wash your face.

 On the other hand, if you have dry skin, blackheads on your forehead may be caused by dead skin getting trapped in your pores.
 In this case, gently exfoliate your skin once a week in addition to cleansing and moisturizing your skin daily.